R&D Enhancement

 £115,000

-What is the purpose of R&D Enhancement?
+What is the purpose of R&D enhancement?

 The purpose of R&D enhancement is to increase the amount of relief available to small and medium-sized businesses.